TheGoodlike13/liberty_or_death/README.md

 because we didn't do `kinit`, and the issue with `kinit` was because we didn't run `sudo samba` after restart.
 What a fickle program!

+    sudo smbclient //localhost/netlogon -UAdministrator -c 'ls'

+Also works as expected.
+Impressive!
+This must be record time for a problem solved.

+> Verifying DNS

+I mean, we kinda verified it indirectly with previous step.
+But it doesn't hurt to do additional checking, I suppose.

+    sudo host -t SRV _ldap._tcp.goodlike.eu

+> _ldap._tcp.goodlike.eu has SRV record 0 100 389 mumkashi.goodlike.eu.

+Hmm... that doesn't seem right...
+I mean, it does confirm the DNS works.
+But why is it `mumkashi.goodlike.eu`?
+I wanted the hostname of this server to be `JANMASHI`, and even put that in the `hosts`.

+I have to assume that when it says "hostname" it really means `/etc/hostname` and not just random value you enter as a string.
+This doesn't explain how things haven't broken given my apparent ineptitude.

+Well, if it ain't broke, I ain't fixing it.
+I know that's the opposite of the sentiment I had at the beginning.
+Call it character development.
+Or corruption.
+I don't care.

+    sudo host -t SRV _kerberos._udp.goodlike.eu

+No problems.

+    sudo host -t A janmashi.goodlike.eu

+> Host janmashi.goodlike.eu not found: 3(NXDOMAIN)

+    sudo host -t A mumkashi.goodlike.eu

+> mumkashi.goodlike.eu has address 192.168.1.7

+Disgraced `JANMASHI` does not exist.
+I guess Samba is true to the lore of the Chronicles of Mumkashi.

 ## Summary in summary

 These are links to summaries throughout the entire document, in order: